My Dinner

 What is Gurkensalat?

 Gurkensalat is a salad made of English cucumber with a sweet and sour dressing.
-"Gurke" is the word for cucumber in English.
-It is important to remember that for this salad we mean the "English Cucumber".
-The term "gurke" can also refer to pickled gherkins (affiliate link) which are a smaller variety.
-In Germany, they are called "Essiggurke" (vinegar gherkin) or "Saure Gurke". (sour gherkin).
+"Gurke" is the German word for cucumber in German.
+It is important to remember that for this salad we mean the "English cucumber."
+The term "Gurke" can also refer to pickled gherkins (affiliate link), which are a smaller variety.
+In Germany, they are called "Essiggurke" (vinegar gherkin) or "Saure Gurke" (sour gherkin).

-It is a popular dish in Germany and you will find it ready-made in supermarkets or it will be served as a side dish at restaurants.
+It is a staple salad in Germany, and you will find it ready-made in supermarkets or served as a side dish at restaurants.

 How to make German Cucumber Salad with Dill

-1. In the meantime prepare the dressing: peel and chop the onion finely.
-(Using onion is optional, but I like the extra crunch it brings to the salad).
-In a jar mix together the vinegar, oil, onion and sugar.
-Pour over the cucumber.
+1. Make the Dressing: Meanwhile, prepare the dressing by peeling and finely chopping the onion (this is optional, but I like the extra crunch it brings to the salad).
+In a jar, mix together the vinegar, oil, onion, and sugar, then pour over the cucumber.

-2. Add in the dill and mix well.
-Season with salt and pepper to taste.
+2. Finish and Serve: Add the dill and mix well.
+Season with salt and pepper to taste, then serve chilled.

 • A wide array of herbs and spices can be used for the cucumber salad dressing.
 Try adding chives, parsley or spring onion to the salad.